gafar8281/Microservices-Python-Project/Readme.md

 > Code build - same as github action for CI. created a buildspec.yml to manage commands same as github actions.
 Execute start build

+> If Code build succed image will automatically updated inside ECR.
+Now we got container inside ECR Continous Deliver (CD).

+>Now we can diploy  Containers in various methods : EC2, App runner etc.

+> Here we use App runner (PaaS).
+Any new changes come in ECR , App runner will automatically detect and deploy the application.

+> Continous Integration (CI) / Continous Deployment (CD)

+🎉🎉🎉 Python - Microservice - CI/CD - Project Completed 🎉🎉🎉🎉